Dreamwalker-Collective/dreamwalker.games-archive/content/addon-fostering.md

 ## Hey!
 I'm The Creator Of One Of The Projects You List!

 Great!
 We _want_ to hear from you!
 Seriously.
-We have no interest in depriving you of your project and would love to make explicit whatever relationship you chooose.
+We have no interest in depriving you of your project and would love to make explicit whatever relationship you choose.
 Please <a href="mailto:dreamwalker@shaunagordon.com">drop us an email</a> so we can chat!

 ### What can you expect from a discussion with us?